 The IFS should set out the infrastructure projects or types of infrastructure that the authority intends to fund, or may fund, either wholly or partly, by the levy or planning obligations.
 Inclusion of any type of infrastructure in the IFS does not signify a commitment from the Council to deliver or fund, either in whole or in part, the infrastructure set out within it through CIL.
 Nor does the order set out within the Statement imply any order of preference or weighting of one particular type of infrastructure.
 It sets out the view regarding the funding of infrastructure at that point in time.

 Where Rother District Council passes funds to other bodies, that body must provide information back to the District Council on if and/how contributions have been spent in that reporting year, and how they intend to spend future contributions, to inform the IFS.
 Where monies are passed directly to other bodies – in some instances, as per the terms of some Section 106s, monies are paid directly to East Sussex County Council, rather than coming to the District Council first –it is the responsibility of that body to report how the monies have been spent through their own IFS.
 Where parish councils are passed monies (Section 106 or CIL) from the District Council, it is the Parish Council’s responsibility to notify the District Council of any such spend.

 Parish and Town Council CIL Reporting

-Parish and Town Councils must also provide an annual report of their neighbourhood CIL money received from the District Council and spent each financial year.
+Parish and Town Councils must also provide an annual report of their neighbourhood CIL money received from the District Council and spent each financial year, by 31 December each year.
 These should be published on the parish or town council websites and also sent to the District Council.
 Copies of these reports will be published below, for the latest year, as they are made available.